mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ![Pods](/images/portfolio/disney-growth/pod-structure.png)
 Example Pod{.caption}

-Each pod was able to create their own ways of working, but generally, they found a 2 week cadence of ceremonies to stay in sync, prioritize work, flatten issues, and break out working groups.
+Each pod had the autonomy to define their ways of working, but generally, they found a 2-week cadence of ceremonies to stay in sync, prioritize work, flatten issues, and break out working groups.

 ![Pods](/images/portfolio/disney-growth/pod-cadence.svg)  {.fullwidth}

 #### Outcomes

 Over the 18 months from inception until Launch, I grew the Growth team to 1 Design Manager, 1 Principal Designer, 5 product designers, 2 researchers, and 1 program manager.
-We also had specialists embedded in the growth team from our Motion Studio, Prototyping, Design Systems, and International UX teams.
+We also had specialists from our Motion Studio, Prototyping, Design Systems, and International UX teams embedded in the growth team.

-I was able to mentor two new designer leaders into positions leading their own teams, with autonomy to deliver against clear KPIs.
+I mentored two new designer leaders into positions leading their teams, with the autonomy to deliver against clear KPIs.

 ![](/images/portfolio/disney-growth/growth-team-end.png){.center}
 Growth Team in December 2020 {.caption}

 ### Experience Tenets (aka Principles or Axioms){#ux-tenets}

-The use of **Experience Principles** improves the quality of design decisions on complex projects, so we established them for Disney+ as well.
-Writing these with our cross-functional team made these real living ideas that you would hear people say while collaborating.
+We established  **Experience Principles** for Disney+ because we've seen them improve the quality of design decisions on complex projects.
+Writing these with our cross-functional team made these real living ideas that people would say while collaborating.

 <details>
 	<summary>"First stream, first."</summary>